jfrog/jfrog-idea-plugin/README.md

 Check out what our research team is up to and stay updated on newly discovered issues by clicking on this link: https://research.jfrog.com

 #### Advanced Scans
-*Requires Enterprise X / Enterprise+ subscription with Advanced DevSecOps.*
+*Requires Xray version 3.66.5 or above and Enterprise X / Enterprise+ subscription with Advanced DevSecOps.*

 With advanced [**Contextual Analysis**](#contextual-analysis), understand the applicability of CVEs in your application and utilize JFrog Security scanners to analyze the way you use 3rd party packages in your projects.
 Automatically validate some high-impact vulnerabilities, such as vulnerabilities that have prerequisites for exploitations, and reduce false positives and vulnerability noise with smart CVE analysis.